Bring creative experiences to 25 community members who can’t come to us. Donate today!

 Classroom 1

-In this 3 Day class, students will design and create a large 10x 12 table top sculpture that will be displayed in a metal stand. […]
+Ready to make something striking?
+In this three-day class, you’ll design and create a 10″ x 12″ glass sculpture displayed in a metal stand.
+Go […]

 Learn more